SOLEROM/gpiper/2_mataTransfer/meta1/readme.md

 # meta side channel

 * MPEG-TS (Transport Stream) doesn't preserve GStreamer tags.
-* see 2 shells 2sideTags to see that the metadata is stripped but better the next test that shows the metadata is saved in mp4 file but not transmitted over mpeg-ts;
+* see 2 shells 2sideTags to see that the metadata is stripped
+* use the test that shows the metadata is saved in mp4 file but not transmitted over mpeg-ts;

 ```